 Health & Wellness

 The health and safety of our children and our staff is of our utmost priority.
-As a new, independent and private Montessori school in Delaware County, NY, we are continually assessing data and analyzing risks vs. benefits, put forward by the medical community, the Montessori community, as well as state, national, and international public health organizations, to make our decisions around health and wellness for our school family.
+As a young, independent Montessori school in Delaware County, NY, we are continually assessing data and analyzing risks vs. benefits, put forward by the medical community, the Montessori community, as well as state, national, and international public health organizations, to make our decisions around health and wellness for our school families and community members.

 Our foremost intention will always be to design and implement long-term strategies for healthy behaviors, which support and develop healthy immune systems, physical health, as well as sound, mental and emotional well-being.

 We therefore encourage families to focus on these areas with us:

 Nutrition - ensure meals and snacks are primarily based on whole, healthy foods, which nourish and support the building and resiliency of your child.
 Expose your child to a variety of foods, especially different vegetables and fruits, to build their microbial biodiversity and tastebuds.
 Also, adequate hydration during the day is vital for both mental and physical health.

 In addition, we recommend supplementing with a multivitamin to ensure your child is replenished in micronutrients, as well as supplement with vitamin D3+K2 in the months between October and March, where there is lower sun exposure.

 Sleep - ensure your child gets age-appropriate, adequate and consistent rest, to support your child in building and repairing their bodies, recover quickly from illness, and to feel mentally and emotionally ready and fresh to take on the day's challenges.

 Movement - ensure your child gets lots of movement during the day, to build strength and resiliency, and their sense of bodily freedom as well as healthy assessment of risk in the environment.
 We particularly promote outdoor activities and social physical activities, if possible.